Founder & Executive Director

 Director of Admissions & Business Development

-Harrison creates a smooth transition for clients who come to Solstice as our first point of contact, speaking with staff and families from across the country.
+Mike creates a smooth transition for clients who come to Solstice as our first point of contact, speaking with staff and families from across the country.
 He is passionate about working with families and helping others recover, sharing his own personal experience.
-In his free time, you can find him at Zilker Park or at a local coffee shop enjoying a cup of coffee with his sponsees and friends.
+Addiction has run rampant in his family and friends and that's why he works in recovery.
+He likes seeing pain and struggle shift into growth.
+In his free time, he enjoys spending time with his daughter, playing sports, and working out.

 Office Manager/Operations Ninja